apple/coremltools/docs-guides/source/typed-execution-example.md

 # Typed Execution Workflow Example

-The following example demonstrates the recommended workflow when using [ML Programs](convert-to-ml-program) with [Typed Execution](typed-execution).
+The following example demonstrates the recommended workflow when using [ML programs](convert-to-ml-program) with [typed execution](typed-execution).
 The workflow consists of the following steps:

 1. Convert the model to a float 16 typed Core ML model, which is eligible to execute on a combination of the Neural Engine (NE), GPU and CPU.